Lithou/Sandbox/Snippet Documentation and Examples/Image Flags (Core Documentation).md

 cssclass: grid
 ---

-> *last updated: 12/25/2020*
 # Overview:

+> *last updated: 06/29/2022*

 This document showcases the basic functionality of the "Pub-Image Flags.CSS" snippet.
 This snippet allows the user to specify how any image is displayed without impacting any other images.

 ## Contributions:
 This is a collaboration with several people on the forums.
 If I missed your name and would like it included, please let me know.

->Thanks to Gabroel, Death_AU, and Klaas for helping make this snippet the best it can be.
-Thanks to Silver and Licat for making Obsidian a great tool
+Thanks to Gabroel, Death_AU, and Klaas for helping make this snippet the best it can be.
+Also thanks to Silver and Licat for making Obsidian a great tool

 ---